Manage-Micro/KeepAlive/README.md

 This application is a `command line` application, meaning it must be opened using either Command Prompt, Terminal, or other emulator of one or the other

 The command line arguments MUST be in the correct order otherwise the application will NOT start correctly.
-Options like PLAYING and STATUS are optional, but TOKEN is required
+All arguments are required.

 `java -jar KeepAlive.jar -t TOKEN [-p PLAYING|-w WATCHING|-l LISTENING|-s STREAMING:URL] -o STATUS`